samtoma/Headhunter/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ---

 ## 📄 License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---